carlignn/carlgaspar-nostyleplease/README.md

 ## Hugoing

-* Install NPM: sudo apt install npm
+* Install NPM: `sudo apt install npm`
-* Install TinaCMS if not yet installed: npm install @tinacms/cli
+* Install TinaCMS if not yet installed: `npm install tinacms @tinacms/cli`
-* Install Hugo if not yet installed: sudo apt install hugo -y
+* Install Hugo if not yet installed: `sudo apt install hugo -y`
 * Remove and reinstall old modules if outdated:
 ```shell
 	rm -rf node_modules package-lock.json
 	npm install
 ```
-* To run the code: npm run dev (this only runs inside the VM)
+* To run the code: `npm run dev` (this only runs inside the VM)
-* To run the code: hugo server --bind 0.0.0.0 --baseURL http://10.10.30.2 -D (this tells Hugo to listen on all interfaces)
+* To run the code: `npx tinacms dev --host 0.0.0.0 -c "hugo server --bind 0.0.0.0 --baseURL http://10.10.30.2 -D"` (this tells Hugo to be accessible via LAN.
+The problem is TinaCMS is still only accessible in localhost)

 ## Commiting